imranelalami/imranelalami.github.io/_posts/2025-06-22-networking_basics_for_cybersecurity.md

 </div>

 The Internet Protocol is what allows devices to find and communicate with each other over a network.
 It gives each device a unique address, called an IP address, which is like a home address for computers.
-When data needs to be sent across networks—whether it's a web page, a video, or a message—IP helps break that data into smaller chunks called packets and routes them from the sender to the receiver.
+When data needs to be sent across networks,whether it's a web page, a video, or a message IP helps break that data into smaller chunks called packets and routes them from the sender to the receiver.
 If a packet is too big, IP can split it up and reassemble it at the destination.
-IP doesn’t guarantee delivery, timing, or order—it just does its best to push the packets toward the right place.
+IP doesn’t guarantee delivery, timing, or order,it just does its best to push the packets toward the right place.
 There are two versions: IPv4, which is older and uses shorter addresses like “192.168.1.1,” and IPv6, which uses much longer addresses to support the growing number of devices on the internet.